nickynw/mcqbot/README.md

-## MCQBOT
+# MCQBOT

+To see this API being used in a basic website to generate real multiple choice questions, please follow this [link](https://main.d1vo05ddg5t68j.amplifyapp.com) (Hosted on AWS Amplify).
+For a guide on getting this running yourself, scroll to the last section of this readme file.

 MCQBOT is a simple practical project that I developed to demonstrate my proficiency in software engineering, with attention to modular design, containerisation, version control, object-orientated programming, automated testing, continuous development and code quality.
 (Explained in depth below) I also aim to showcase my skills in problem-solving, algorithm design, data and solution architecture.

-This project itself is a website that generates multiple-choice questions (MCQs) from a graph database, aiming to provide a template for people to produce tests quickly and easily.
+This project itself is a website that generates multiple-choice questions (MCQs) from a graph database.
+Data exists as individual nodes in the graph, when a quiz is generated, an answer is chosen, then fake distractor choices are chosen from nodes that pass a similarity threshold based on their distance in the graph from the real answer.
+Fake words are also generated from the full distractor list and inserted as an option.

-To see this API being used in a basic website to generate real multiple choice questions, please follow this [link](https://main.d1vo05ddg5t68j.amplifyapp.com) (Hosted on AWS Amplify)

-For a guide on getting this running yourself, scroll to the bottom of this readme file.
+## Core Concepts

 ### Modular Design